-Paper Towel Method:

-This method works well only if everything is kept clean and seeds are handled as little as possible.
-It helps to clean off the table with a 10% bleach solution before starting and using tweezers or foreceps to handle the towels and seeds.
+II.
+Paper Towel Method: This method works well only if everything is kept clean and seeds are handled as little as possible.
+It helps to clean off the table with a 10% bleach solution before starting and using tweezers or forceps to handle the towels and seeds.
 These practices help minimize the growth of molds on the towel that can reduce seed germination.

-- 1. On a clean surface (cleaned with 10% bleach solution). moisten a paper towel or napkin. - 2.
-Sprinkle seeds on the towel, then layer a second towel on top of the first sandwiching the seeds between layers. - 3.
+1. On a clean surface (cleaned with 10% bleach solution then air dried). moisten a paper towel or napkin.
+Use boiled, cooled water if contamination is a problem.

+- 2. Sprinkle seeds on the towel, then layer a second towel on top of the first sandwiching the seeds between layers. - 3.
 Fold the towel or roll it up jelly roll fashion and insert into a plastic freezer bag.

-4. Seal the bag and place in the refrigerator (NOT the freezer) for 30 days.
+Use clean kitchen gloves or wash hands well to reduce contamination. - 4.
+Seal the bag and place in the refrigerator (NOT the freezer) for 30- 120 days.
 Make sure the towel does not dry out during that time.